iBubelo/VendorAPI/README.md

 ## Usage

-Project configered to run using Development environment with Swagger by default.
+The project is configured to run using the Development environment with Swagger by default.

-Open <http://localhost:8080/swagger/index.html> in you browser.
+Open <http://localhost:8080/swagger/index.html> in your browser.

-JWT Bearer token Auth and Role based authorization were implemented.
+JWT Bearer token Auth and Role-based authorization were implemented.
-Token should be obtanade with one of the users below.
+Token should be obtained with one of the users below.
-Database is initilised with two roles and some data.
+The database is initialized with two roles and some data.

-"Admin", has all rights.
-Can manage users.
+"Admin" has all rights and can manage users.

 ```json
 {